ian-pvd/gothamish/README.md

 ## Theme Setup
 **Menus:**
 1. Create and assign a main navigation menu for the Primary Navigation location.
+2. (Recommended) Create and assign a list of primary page links for the Home Quick Links menu location.
+3. (Recommended) Create and assign a list of social media profile links for the Social Links location.
 2. (Optional) Create and assign a list of partner network sites for the Site Networks location.
-3. (Optional) Create and assign a list of social media profile links for the Social Links location.
+3. (Optional) Create and assign a list of utility page links for the Footer Utilities menu location.

 **Pages:**
 1. Create a "Privacy Policy" page at `/privacy`.